 It is no coincidence that the electronic and electrical devices can be fixed with a simple restart when it happens so often.
 This is also true with your Android phone.
 The most straightforward fix to make the Gboard app work again is to restart the Android phone.

-Press and hold the Power button and when the power options appear tap on Reboot option to restart the phone.
+Press and hold the Power button and when the power options appear tap on the Reboot option to restart the phone.

 Select Gboard as Default Keyboard

 It is important that you select the Gboard as the default keyboard on Android for it to work.
-Even if you have the Gboard as default keyboard, check again to make sure the setting is unchanged.
+Even if you have the Gboard as the default keyboard, check again to make sure the setting is unchanged.

 Go to Settings and tap on Language and Input.
 If not Settings > Additional Settings > Language and Input.

 If one of the features of Gboard is not working for you, then go to Language and Input and tap on Virtual Keyboard.
 Select Gboard and go through the settings.
-Enable if any of the features you want is disabled.
+Enable if any of the features you want are disabled.

 To clear the Gboard Cache, go to Settings and tap on Apps.
 The settings may differ depending on the Android smartphone and version you are using.